crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/security-best-practices.md

  field.
 This includes when you work with AWS Deadline Cloud or other AWS services using the console, API, AWS CLI, or AWS SDKs.
 Any data that you enter into Deadline Cloud or other services might get picked up for inclusion in diagnostic logs.
-When you provide a URL to an external server, donât include credentials information in the URL to validate your request to that server.
+When you provide a URL to an external server, don’t include credentials information in the URL to validate your request to that server.